babu36/axios-implemented-app/Readme.md

-### yarn ios

-Run this command to install and launch your app on the device
+### To install and launch your app on the device

+yarn ios

 goto packages/webuser folder

-### yarn start

-Run this command to start web app in development mode
+### To start web app in development mode
+yarn start

+Run this command

 ### Misc